Please note:

 Computer Use

-At Joyner Library, there are two stand-up computer workstations near the Security Desk on the first floor that are designated for use by library guests for up to one hour per day; the hourlong computer pass for those computers may be requested from the Circulation desk.
-Several additional seated computers are available for public use in the North Carolina Collection on the third floor and the microforms reading room in the basement.
-Cooperative Borrowers, Friends of the Library, and Area Educators can receive a Community Access pass, which consists of a username and password that works on any seated computer workstations throughout Joyner Library; the Community Access pass expires every Sunday, but can be renewed weekly.
+At Joyner Library, there are two computer workstations near the Security Desk on the first floor that are designated for use by library guests for up to one hour per day; the hourlong computer pass for those computers may be requested for free from the Circulation desk.
+Several additional seated computers are available for public use in the North Carolina Collection on the third floor and in the microforms room in the basement.
+Cooperative Borrowers, Friends of the Library, and Area Educators may receive a Community Access pass, which consists of a username and password that works on any library computer workstations throughout Joyner Library; the Community Access pass expires every Sunday, but can be renewed weekly at the Circulation Desk.

-At the Music Library, there is one sit-down computer.
-Use is limited if there are others waiting to use the computer.
+At the Music Library, there is a computer available for use, pending if there are others waiting to use the computer.

-At Laupus Library, the staff at the service desk can log you onto any of the sit-down computers on the main floor.
+At Laupus Library, ask the staff at the service desk for assistance.

 Guest Wi-Fi Network